We gonna rock down to Electric Avenue

 Hot on the heels of the Hyundai Kona EV comes the KIA e-Niro the second all-electric Korean car to be launched in recent months.
 Where Nissan’s Leaf has steadily improved it’s range to 170 miles on a single charge, the Niro EV offers a claimed range of 282 miles.
 It’s also a proper five-door family car that doesn’t look out of the ordinary & isn’t expensive, so what’s not to like ?

-The e-Niro looks similar to its hybrid & plug-in hybrid stablemates.
-KIA tough have adde 17″ alloys, a flat front grille, a sleeker front bumper & a smoother more aerodynamic rear end.
-Inside too, it’s familiar with the regular KIA infotainment system & dashboard.
+The e-Niro looks similar to the Niro hybrid & plug-in hybrid.
+KIA have added 17″ alloys, a flat front grille, a sleeker front bumper & a smoother more aerodynamic rear end to make it stand out.
+The interior features the regular KIA infotainment system & dashboard.
 Only the gear lever or lack of, is different, replaced by a rotary dial which also frees up some centre cubby space.

 From launch, there’s only one trim level to choose from, which is the First Edition.
 This includes a reversing camera, heated front leather seats, an 8-way drivers power adjustable seat & a JBL stereo.
 There’s also a DAB radio, front USB & AUX in port, Bluetooth , a wireless phone charger & Apple CarPlay & Android Auto compatibility.
 Some of the trim in the cabin is very nice – the gloss black finish on the doors & around the gear area – but lower down, it’s a little cheaper looking.